 - 4 Tbsp gochugaru (Korean pepper flakes) (coarse powder)

-- 2 Tbsp fish sauce (use this umami seasoning sauce for vegan)
+- 2 Tbsp fish sauce (use an umami seasoning sauce for vegan)

-- 2 Tbsp apricot jam (I use 2 heaping tablespoons for 8 servings; you can also use apple jam or maesilaek (Korean plum extract))
+- 2 Tbsp apricot jam (I use 2 heaping Tbsp; you can also use apple jam or maesilaek, the Korean plum extract)

 - 1 Tbsp toasted white sesame seeds